Inverse Scaling in Test-Time Compute: Inverse Scaling in Test-Time Compute

-\paragraph{Results.} We show the scaling patterns in \cref{fig:results_correlation} for \textsc{Grades Regression}.
+\textbf{Results.} We show the scaling patterns in \cref{fig:results_correlation} for \textsc{Grades Regression}.
 In the zero-shot setting, models exhibit mixed scaling behaviors rather than uniform inverse scaling.
 While Claude Sonnet 3.7, Claude Opus 4, and o3-mini show consistent inverse scaling in the controlled overthinking setup, other models display varied patterns, including positive scaling (Qwen3-32B), partial inverse scaling (o3-mini, R1), or noisy/flat trends (Sonnet 4, o4-mini, o3).
 Natural overthinking yields predominantly noisy or flat patterns across models, with only Sonnet 3.7 and o3-mini showing clear inverse scaling.

 To understand how extended reasoning leads to performance degradation in some models, we examine the correlations between input features and model predictions to observe changes in feature attribution across varying reasoning lengths.
 The heatmap in \cref{fig:results_gpa_correlation} (left) reveals a clear pattern, where without reasoning (budget = 0), the model shows only mild misattribution, but this becomes progressively worse with extended reasoning.
 Specifically, the model shifts its attention from study hours per day---the most reasonable and most strongly correlated feature with actual grades (0.73)---toward but less predictive features like sleep hours and stress level (see one qualitative example in \cref{appx:qualitative_examples_grades_regression_zero_shot}).
-This change in focus explains the inverse scaling, where extended reasoning may lead the model to overthink and misattribute relationships rather than relying on the intuitive priors. \newtakeaway{In zero-shot settings, extended reasoning causes several LRMs to overthink and shift from reasonable priors (study hours matter most) to plausible but incorrect features (sleep/stress matter more).}
+This change in focus explains the inverse scaling, where extended reasoning may lead the model to overthink and misattribute relationships rather than relying on the intuitive priors. \newtakeaway{In zero-shot settings, extended reasoning causes several LRMs to overthink and shift from reasonable priors (study hours matter most) to plausible but incorrect features (sleep/stress matter more).} \looseness-1 Notably, all models achieve lower RMSE in few-shot settings (non-zero ``Examples per Prompt'' in~\cref{fig:results_correlation}).
+As shown in \cref{fig:results_gpa_correlation} (right), the model's predicted grades show stronger positive correlation with study hours and weaker correlation with incorrect features when presented with few-shot examples.
+Our qualitative analysis in \cref{appx:qualitative_examples_grades_regression_few_shot} shows that this improvement stems from models finding students with the most similar features among the provided few-shot examples to guide their grade prediction.